prplfoundation/data-elements/doc/AdminGuide.md

 ##1.
 Overview##

-Wi-Fi Common Collection Framework (WCCF), Version 1.2.0, targets OpenWrt-based Access Point (AP) hardware (https://openwrt.org/) running OpenWrt branch master (aka Designated Driver).
-WCCF Version 1.2.0 also has focused on supporting the Netgear N600 Model WNDR3800 access point device.
+Wi-Fi Common Collection Framework (WCCF), Version 1.3.0, targets OpenWrt-based Access Point (AP) hardware (https://openwrt.org/) running OpenWrt branch master (aka Designated Driver).
+WCCF Version 1.3.0 has focused on supporting the following access point devices:

++ Netgear N600 Model WNDR3800 dual band with 2.4GHz 802.11b/g/n and 5GHz 802.11a/n,
++ TP-Link AC1750 Model Archer C7 dual band with 5GHz 802.11a/n/ac capability.

 This document covers the details of configuring and operating WCCF applications within an OpenWrt Access Point image built with WCCF.
 This document also addresses the configuration of a "Receiver" network element to which the WCCF-enabled Access Point will send its collected data.

-The WCCF Version 1.2.0 release includes a fully-functional system image ready to flash onto the Netgear device (see above) for demonstration, testing, and production AP operation.
-See Section 4, Configuring the OpenWrt Device, for details on AP configuration with this image.
+The WCCF Version 1.3.0 release includes fully-functional system images ready to flash onto each of the Netgear and TP-Link devices (see above) for demonstration, testing, and production AP operation.
+See Section 4, Configuring the OpenWrt Device, for details on AP configuration with these images.

 Other technical documentation provided in the release covers the following topics: